han-xudong/pyDHgripper/README.md

 ## License and Acknowledgement

 PyDHgripper is licensed under the MIT License.

+Some core codes are developed based on [DaHuan-FingerControl](https://github.com/FrankJIE09/DaHuan-FingerControl) by Frank.

 The DH grippers are developed by DH Robotics.
 For more information, please refer to the [DH Robotics website](http://en.dh-robotics.com/).